 Soundproofing a window can create a real impact on the sound transmission hence do not miss the 9 tips on how to soundproof a window in the room.

-The only thing which can block this is soundproof door sweep which is easy to fix and quick solution to block the noise to cross from one side to another.
+The only thing which can block this is a soundproof door sweep which is easy to fix and a quick solution to block the noise to cross from one side to another.

 While you beating the drum cause soundwaves to start from the drum and try to escape from the room but there are few areas like walls which instead of focusing on absorbing soundwaves reflect back to the same or different direction.

 Acoustic foams are sound-absorbing materials and their ability to absorb the soundwaves is more than any other material due to the high NRC (Noise reflection coefficient) of the acoustic foams as compared to conventional foams.

 We already explained the types of Acoustic foams and how each acoustic foams works better in different frequencies of soundwaves.
 If you have gone through the guide then the best possible option for the drum room could be a pyramid Acoustic Foam Panel.